Kpetricola/colony_analysis/README.txt

 Analysis of budding angles in colonies of Knufia petricola (KP) James Pelletier and Lorna Mitchison-Field 2019

-The folder KP_data includes corresponding data:
+The folder KP_data includes data:
     - DMG: Index of daughter cell, index of mother cell, index of grandmother cell
     - im: Last image in time lapse movie
     - x, y: xy coordinates of cells